SAML-Toolkits/ruby-saml/README.md

 ## Updating from 0.9.x to 1.0.X

-Version `1.0` is a recommended update for all Ruby SAML users since include security fixes.
+Version `1.0` is a recommended update for all Ruby SAML users as it includes security fixes.

-Adds security improvements like entity expansion limitation, more saml message validations and other important improvements like decrypt support.
+Version `1.0` adds security improvements like entity expansion limitation, more SAML message validations, and other important improvements like decrypt support.

 For more details, please review [the changelog](changelog.md).

+### Important Changes
-Also notice that in this version the get_idp_metadata method raise an exception when not able to fetch the idp metadata, so review your integration if you are using this functionality.
+Please note the `get_idp_metadata` method raises an exception when it is not able to fetch the idp metadata, so review your integration if you are using this functionality.

 ## Updating from 0.8.x to 0.9.x
 Version `0.9` adds many new features and improvements.